What is SOFR?

 securities indexed to SOFR .
 It was swiftly followed by

 issuances from the World Bank and Credit Suisse.

 A spokesperson for Fannie Mae told IFLR that investors

 and dealers have already expedited operational readiness for

-based debt instruments.
-As a result, there are already
+SOFR based debt instruments.
+As a result, there are

-of the Sofr market, including: on July 30, Standard and
+development of the SOFR market, including: on July 30,

 From a market development point, the more investors and

-As the market gains traction, and the more investors that are
+SOFR gets.
+As the market gains traction, and the more

 "It is positive that these investors have done the work to